 In 1861, Joseph's wife Annie Currier died in a tragic accident in the mill just after they had returned from their honeymoon.
 She was killed when her dress became caught in one of the turbine shafts.
 There have been numerous unconfirmed sightings of Annie's ghost in Watson's Mill.

-Dickinson House was built by M. K. Dickinson, the founder of Manotick village.
+Dickinson House was built in 1867, the year of Canada's Confederation, by Moss Kent Dickinso, the founder of Manotick village.
 From 1870 to 1972, the house was the residence of the Dickinsons, and the Spratt and Watson families, the owner/operators of the grist mill across the square.
-The house was visited by Sir John A. Macdonald during the 1887 General election.
+The house was visited by Sir John A. Macdonald during Canada's general election of 1887.